gh-nate/dots/README.txt

 - Focused solely on setting up a minimal command line environment.
 - Everything in a single file for an easier download.

-required prerequisites

-  # apt install curl

 recommended prerequisites

-  # apt install tmux zsh
+  # dnf install tmux zsh

 install